joergkrause/nyaf/README.md

-# nyaf
+# NYAF is "Not Yet Another Framework"

-"Not Yet Another Framework" is, well, just another framework.
+And it is, well, just another framework.